Why Northampton is for every kind of traveller

 For a spot of speed

 This year at Silverstone, you can top up your speed needs at the F1 – British Grand Prix.
-Cars will take to the tracks from the 3rd-5th July and there are still tickets available.
+Check their website for dates and ticket availability.
 Grab a seat, be part of the action and let’s see if anyone can beat Mark Webber’s lap record!

 For an artistic touch